TheodoreMeyer/SimpleVoice-Geyser/README.md

 ## Important Notes
 - `Simple Voice Chat is required to work, It must run on the server.
-- This is built as a Spigot Plugin that requires GeyserMc Spigot to connect bedrock Clients
 - Releases/versions/jars ending with -Dev{version} mean this is a dev/test version and not meant for productional use.
    - you are welcome to test these, but no gurantee they will work.